binary-com/tech/README.md

 * Write your blog post
 * Run local webserver to see how it will look on live site?
 * Create a PR
-* Merge the PR
+* Merge the PR (or ask person who has rights to do that)
-* Deploy your changes to live site

 ## How to fork the blog?